kartonfarkas/api_docs/source/suite/external_events/external_event_delete.rst

 Deleting an External Event
 ==========================

-Deletes an external event from the Suite DB of External Events.
+Deletes an external event from the External Events.
 Deleting an event has no effect on any Automation Center programs or email campaigns linked to the event.

 Endpoint
 --------